awsdocs/amazon-connect-admin-guide/doc_source/get-customer-input.md

   `x-amz-lex:barge-in-enabled:[intentName]:[slotToElicit]`

   Barge\-in is disabled globally by default\.
 You must set the session attribute to enable it at the global, bot, or slot levels\.
-For more information, see [How to Use Lex Session Attributes](how-to-use-session-attributes.md)\.
+For more information, see [How to use Lex session attributes](how-to-use-session-attributes.md)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/barge-in-session-attribute.png)

 ### Intents<a name="get-customer-input-intents"></a>